UACalc/UACalc_CLI/README.md

 Installation
 ============
 There are three ways to install and configure the command line version of the UACalc.
-They should all leave you the following directories:
+They should all leave you with the following directories:

     ~/UACalc/Algebras
     ~/UACalc/Examples